Trensant/TrensantGFX/README.md

 ## License

-trensantGFX is a licensed under the BSD 2-clause license.
+tgw.js is a licensed under the BSD 2-clause license.
 See the accompanying License.txt file.